ankumar/software-design/README.md

 > [Ad Hoc is an experiment in combining outside experts and cutting edge technology with the amazing civil servants in government to create services that are not just functional but exceptional](https://adhoc.team/about/)

-**HEALTHCARE, CLIMATE**, RETAIL, MANUFACTURING, FINANCE, ENTERTAINMENT,
+**CLIMATE, HEALTHCARE**, RETAIL, MANUFACTURING, FINANCE, ENTERTAINMENT,

 - [Open banking - Wikipedia](https://en.wikipedia.org/wiki/Open_banking) / [Open banking](https://www.openbanking.org.uk/)